 Built-In functions are used in SQL SELECT expressions to calculate values and manipulate data.
 These functions can be used anywhere expressions are allowed.
-Common uses of functions include to change a name to all upper case.
-In this article we’ll introduce you to basic concepts.
+Common uses of functions include changing a name to all upper case.
+In this article, we’ll introduce you to basic concepts.

 All the examples for this lesson are based on Microsoft SQL Server Management Studio and the AdventureWorks2012 database.
 You can get started using these free tools using my Guide Getting Started Using SQL Server.

 In SQL a built-in function is a piece for programming that takes zero or more inputs and returns a value.
 An example of a built-in function is ABS(), which when given a value calculates the absolute (non-negative) value of the number.

 Some functions, such as ABS() are used to perform calculations, others such as GETDATE() are used to obtain a system value, such as the current data, or others, like LEFT(), are used to manipulate textual data.

 Here is a simple query using the absolute value function.

 SELECT Name, ABS(500 - ReorderPoint) ReorderPointDeviation FROM production.Product WHERE ABS(500 - ReorderPoint) > 200

 In this query we first calculate the difference between 500 and a product’s reorder point.
 The ABS function is then used to return the result as a positive number.

 There are several things to note regarding functions.

 - The inputs to a function are called parameters.
 Not all function has parameters, and some functions have more than one.